AlcoholRehabHelp Logo

 7. Positive associations with alcohol

-Alcohol is often linked to positive associations such as celebrations.
-It is often featured at events or used to celebrate (“toastings,” for example).
-Many people treat alcohol as a reward at the end of the day or after an achievement, which builds a positive association with alcohol.
+Many people treat alcohol as a reward at the end of the day or after an achievement.
+This may build a positive association with alcohol.

 8. Easing of mental health symptoms